alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 so we would need to create a new one, which would again set the load below the low watermark, and so on.
-This kind of ping-pong is very bad for the servers and for the bottom line.
+This kind of ping-pong is very bad for service stability (and, when you pay servers by the hour, for the bottom line).

-Example: we have two servers at 50% load.
+Example: we have two servers at 60% load.
-Removing one would leave us with a 100% load for just one server, which means that a new server is soon created.
+Removing one would leave us with a 120% load for just one server, which means that it will reject requests until a new server is created.
-After a while the two servers go back to 50% load, and so on.
+With two servers, after a while the load goes back to 60%, and the cycle is restarted.

 This is assuming that servers are perfectly linear, which is often not the case, so the situation can be a bit better.